ableplayer/ableplayer/index.md

 -   **data-meta-type** - required for metadata; indicates the type of metadata contained within a metadata track.
 Supported values as described above are "text" and "selector".
 -   **data-meta-div** - required for "text" metadata; id of an external div in which to display the text.
--   **data-duration** - optional attribute on the element displayed via a metadata track; value is the number of milliseconds to display the element before it fades out.
-Elements displayed via metadata tracks automatically fade out at the end time designated within the WebVTT file.
-However, if the **data-duration** attribute is present, this enables an element to fade out *before* the designated time.
-This is useful if multiple elements appear simultaneously, but some need to fade out earlier than others.

-**NOTE:** If you're using metadata to expose content in sync with videos hosted on YouTube, please review [YouTube's Terms of Service] related to Overlays and Frames.
-As of August 11, 2016: "You must not display overlays, frames, or other visual elements in front of any part of a YouTube embedded player, including player controls.
-Similarly, you must not use overlays, frames or other visual elements to obscure any part of an embedded player, including player controls."

 #### Search